-The Pip System was introduced later on in Dead by Daylight's life cycle, and yet it's still rather confusing for those who don't read up on the game.
-And that's fine, but the game itself doesn't explain how to get Pips either.
+The Pip System was introduced later on in Dead by Daylight's life cycle and has recently changed with the introduction of the grading system, so it's still rather confusing for those who don't read up on the game.
+And that's fine, because the game itself doesn't explain how to get Pips either.
 But don't worry, that's where we come in.

 Despite not really being a competitive game in the same vein as Overwatch or League of Legends, Dead by Daylight does its best to give you the incentive to do well through the earning of Pips after each trial.

 Pips take the appearance of small 'dashes' that appear after the end of each trial.
 You'll be shown your Player Level and then your Online Ranking (now known as a Grade after Patch 5.2.0).
 As you can see below, you can see that if you fail to meet the Black Pip - also known as the Safety Pip - then you will lose a Pip.

 Losing Pips can be daunting, especially when you're so close to the next Grade.
 However, since the Rank system changed to Grades, thresholds were introduced too.
 These thresholds mean that once you're in a certain class of Grades - for example, Silver (previously known as ranks 12 to 9) - you will not rank any further down than Silver IV (rank 12).
 This is until Rank Reset happens, obviously.

 Players can earn Pips through performing well in-game, either as a Survivor or a Killer.
 We talk a little more about what you can do to earn XP and improve your rank here.

 How Pips Work in Dead by Daylight

 To understand how to get Pips, you need to first understand the relationship between Pips, Emblems, and Rank (Grade).